Ergodic Formalism for topological Attractors and historic behavior: Applications of the ergodic formalism and proofs of mains theorems

-\item If $f$ is strongly transitive then, generically, $\omega_f^*(x)=\XX$ and for every continuous function $\varphi:\XX\to\RR$. \end{enumerate} Furthermore, generically $x\in M$ has historic behavior. \end{Corollary} \begin{proof} All items are a direct consequence of Theorem~\ref{TheoremFatErgodicAttractors2}, we only want to comment items {\em (2)} and {\em (3)}.
-As $M$ is a compact manifold, we get from Theorem~\ref{TheoremFatErgodicAttractors2} that $\per(f)$ are dense in $A_j$.
+\end{enumerate} Furthermore, generically, the points of $M$ have historic behavior. \end{Corollary} \begin{proof} All items, with the exception of items {\em (\ref{itemjhgfd1})} and {\em (\ref{itemjhgfd2})}, are a direct consequence of Theorem~\ref{TheoremFatErgodicAttractors2MAIN}.
+Hence, we want to comment only the two exceptions.
+As $M$ is a compact manifold, we get from Theorem~\ref{TheoremFatErgodicAttractors2MAIN} (or Theorem~\ref{TheoremFatErgodicAttractors2}) that $\per(f)$ are dense in $A_j$.
 In the proof of Theorem~\ref{TheoremFatErgodicAttractors2}, we use Brouwer fixed-point theorem to produce a dense set of periodic points.
 Here, as we have contraction in the hyperbolic pre-ball, we can use the Banach fixed-point theorem and obtain a dense set of expanding periodic points.
-Moreover, the ``horseshoe'' that appears on Claim~\ref{ClaimLocalHorseshoes} is only a topological one, here the same argument produces a uniformly expanding horseshoe conjugated to the shift $\sigma:\Sigma_2^+\circlearrowleft$ and so, the obtained probabilities are expanding probabilities (i.e., with all their Lyapunov exponents positive). \end{proof}
+Moreover, the ``horseshoe'' that appears on Claim~\ref{ClaimLocalHorseshoes} is only a topological one, here the same argument produces a uniformly expanding horseshoe $F_j:\Lambda_j\circlearrowleft$ conjugated to the shift $\sigma:\Sigma_2^+\circlearrowleft$, where $F_j$ is a $f$-induced map and $\Lambda_j\subset A_j$.
+Thus, all the uncountable $f$-invariant probability measures produced by $F_j$ are expanding probability measures (i.e., with all their Lyapunov exponents positive) and their support are contained in $A_j$ (so, they are $f|_{A_j}$-invariant probability measures). \end{proof}

 Notice that the hypothesis of the existence of a NUE dense set appear with frequency in the literature.
 Indeed, it is common to assume the strong hypothesis of maps having a NUE set with full Lebesgue measure.
-For such a maps, we can cite Viana's maps and the NUE maps of \cite{ABV}.
-Moreover there exist more ``topological'' conditions to obtain a NUE dense set as in Proposition~\ref{TheoremBacana} below ($\mu$ almost every point is NUE, when $\mu$ is a ergodic expanding probability).
-We can also cite the fact that all cycle of interval for $C^{1+}$ interval maps with non-flat critical region has a dense NUE subset.
+For more information of such maps see, for instance, \cite{ABV,Pi11, Pi06, PV, LPV}.
+We can also mention the fact that all cycle of interval for $C^{1+}$ interval maps with non-flat critical region has a dense NUE subset.

-\begin{Proposition} [Theorem~5 of \cite{Pi11}] Let $f:M\circlearrowleft$ be a $C^{1+}$ map, possible with a critical region $\cc$.
-If $f$ is strongly topologically transitive and it has a periodic repeller $p\notin\co_{f}^{+}(\cc)$ then some iterate of $f$ admits an uncountable number of ergodic invariant expanding probabilities whose supports are the whole manifold. \end{Proposition}

 Using $u$-Baire ergodicity, one can obtain for {\em Partially Hyperbolic Systems} a result similar to Corollary~\ref{TheoremForToNUE} above.
 Given a $C^1$ diffeomorphism $f:M\circlearrowleft$, we say that $f$ is {\bf\em partially hyperbolic} (with a strong stable direction) if there exist a $Df$-invariant splitting $TM=\EE^{c}\oplus\EE^{s}$, $C>0$, $\lambda>1$ and $\sigma\in(0,1)$ such that the following two conditions holds: \begin{enumerate} \item $\|Df|_{\EE^{s}}(x)\|\|Df^{-1}|_{\EE^{c}}(x)\|\le\sigma$ for every $x\in M$ and \item $\|Df^n|_{\EE^{s}}(x)\|\le C\lambda^{-n}$ for every $x\in M$. \end{enumerate}